madeofpendletonwool/PinePods/completed_todos.md

 - [] Categories come over pretty broken from gpodder sync
 - [] If a second pod comes in with the same episode url as another in the same podcast.
 Delete the first entry and apply the second
 - [] Shownotes button doesn't work with YT video
+- [] display episode progress on episode page.
+Ensure clicking play takes you to the listened location